 • Chabad of the South Hills, 1701 McFarland Rd., Mt.
 Lebanon, will meet at noon April 17 for a senior lunch and health presentation. $5 suggested donation and wheelchair accessible.
 Call Barb at (412) 278-2658 to register.

-* The Retired Men’s Luncheon Group will meet at noon September 21 at Pleasant Hills Presbyterian Church, 199 Old Clairton Rd., Pleasant Hills.
-Dale Hamer, an NFL official, will speak on his experiences in the NFL officiating.
-Cost for lunch is $8 per person and payable at the door.
-Make reservations by calling (412) 655-2000.
+• The Retired Men’s Luncheon Group will meet at noon April 19 at the Pleasant Hills Presbyterian Church, 199 Old Clairton Rd., Pleasant Hills.
+Jack Puglisil will speak about the history of Winston Churchill.
+Cost is $8 and is payable at the door.
+Call (412) 655-2000.